Reform movement (Upper Canada): Upper Canada Central Political Union

-The Upper Canada Central Political Union was organized in 1832–33 by Dr Thomas David Morrison while William Lyon Mackenzie was in England.
+The Upper Canada Central Political Union was organized in 1832–33 by Thomas David Morrison while William Lyon Mackenzie was in England.
 Although inspired by British examples, the Upper Canada Central Political Union was more radical than most reform organizations of the period.
-The goals proposed by Dr. Thomas Morrison at the York election hustings in late 1832 mirrored those of the Metropolitan Political Union, and the Owenite National Union of the Working Classes.
-The Union’s objects began with the usual invocation of Upper Canada having been "singularly blessed with a Constitution the very image and transcript of that of Great Britain" but continued with a list of the ways in which that constitution had been abridged before concluding on a radical democratic note.
+The goals proposed by Thomas Morrison at the York election hustings in late 1832 mirrored those of the Metropolitan Political Union, and the Owenite National Union of the Working Classes.
+The Union's objects began with the usual invocation of Upper Canada having been "singularly blessed with a Constitution the very image and transcript of that of Great Britain" but continued with a list of the ways in which that constitution had been abridged before concluding on a radical democratic note.
 It was not an electoral organization per se, but, like its British model, a voluntary political organization devoted towards electoral reform.
 It, like its successor, the Canadian Alliance Society, was formed immediately after an election, not before, since their aim was to influence the legislature rather than elect candidates.
 This union collected 19,930 signatures by May 1833 on a petition protesting Mackenzie's unjust expulsion from the House of Assembly by the Family Compact.
 It dissolved shortly thereafter.